 If you don't already have dirt bath areas in the shade, create a way for chickens to dig down in a shady place.
 Besides water and shade, this is one of the best ways to keep chickens cool.

-Chickens love cucumbers, and mine get to gobble down overgrown cucumbers from the garden.
-Cucumbers are a hot weather treat, but my absolute favorite way to keep chickens cool in the summer is to slice open a watermelon and watch them devour it.
+Chickens love cucumbers, and this water-filled treat is perfect for summer consumption.
+Cucumbers are a hot weather treat, but one of the best ways to keep chickens cool in the summer is to slice open a watermelon and watch them devour it.

 Have you considered icy treats for your chickens?
 You can freeze a bowl of water with frozen fruit or red raspberries in it, then hang in a hanging basket holder or place in a shallow pan for the chickens to peck at.
 The red of the berries will attract them to the ice and pecking the ice will keep chickens cool.